Shopping for a new Chevrolet Impala?

 Along with the safety technology, the Impala's infotainment systems get a thorough upgrade.
 Bluetooth audio streaming is now offered, as is navigation.
 Chevy's MyLink system controls the secondary features via an eight-inch touchscreen LCD--features like space for 60 favorites (radio stations, destinations, whatever) and a thousand personal contacts, connections for up to 10 Bluetooth devices, and a swipey interface that lets you choose where the icons rest, or which of four graphic skins you want it to wear.

-The Impala arrives in showrooms in LS, LT and LTZ trims, with the V-6 versions the first to land.
+The Impala arrives in showrooms in LS, LT and LTZ trims.
 Prices range from $27,535 for the base model all the way to $41,000 if you're not careful--but a well-equipped V-6-powered Impala LT with a rearview camera and MyLink audio will run about $31,700.

 - At long last, it's new